hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 git clone https://github.com/<your account>/<your jakartaee project>
 ```

-Or check out the source codes of this project into your local system directly,  and push it back to your Github account later.
+Or check out the source codes of [Jakarta EE 8 Starter](https://github.com/hantsy/jakartaee8-starter)  project into your local system directly,  then push it back to your Github account or somewhere later.

 ```bash
 git clone https://github.com/hantsy/jakartaee8-starter